Register for our webinar

 How you can accelerate your learnings

-What Is the strip() Function in Python and What Does it Do?
+What is The Strip() Function in Python and What Does it Do?

 Python’s strip() function is a built-in function that removes specific leading and trailing characters from the start and end of the original string.
 These characters to remove are given as an argument to strip() for removal.